-We encourage investors to use our investor relations website, investor wayfair.com, to find information about us.
+We encourage investors to use our investor relations website, investor.wayfair.com, to find information about us.
 We promptly make available on this website, free of charge, the reports that we file or furnish with the Securities and Exchange Commission ("SEC"), and corporate governance information (including our Code of Business Conduct and Ethics).
 We file annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, proxy and information statements and amendments to reports filed or furnished pursuant to Sections 13(a), 14 and 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All material we file with the SEC is publicly available at the SEC's Public Reference Room at 100 F Street NE, Washington, DC 20549.
 You may obtain information on the operation of the SEC's Public Reference Room by calling the SEC at 1-800-SEC-0330.
 In addition, the SEC maintains a website at www.sec.gov that contains reports, proxy and information statements and other information regarding Wayfair and other issuers that file electronically with the SEC.
-Our website and the information contained therein or connected thereto are not a part of, or incorporated into, this Annual Report on Form 10-K.
+Our website and the information contained therein or connected thereto are not a part of, or incorporated into, this Annual Report on Form 10-K. Further, our references to website URLs are intended to be inactive textual references only.